Occupational Exposure

 Electricians who worked in construction, maintenance, and industrial settings between the 1940s and 1980s faced asbestos exposure from at least four distinct sources — wire insulation, electrical panels, arc chutes, and surrounding construction materials.
-Studies in the American Journal of Industrial Medicine confirm that construction electricians had measurably elevated mesothelioma rates compared to the general population, with latency periods of 20 to 50 years between exposure and diagnosis.
+[3] Studies in the American Journal of Industrial Medicine confirm that construction electricians had measurably elevated mesothelioma rates compared to the general population, with latency periods of 20 to 50 years between initial contact and diagnosis.
+[6]

 Executive Summary